iya5/flutter_appdev/README.md

 ## Features

 > [!NOTE]
-> This APP is currently a work in progress!
+> This application is currently a work in progress!

 ### Music Player (Activity 1)
 - Play, pause, skip, previous, and shuffle songs